 Nature reigns supreme when it comes to the Berry Islands, from mysterious caves and beaches to unique land formations.
 A getaway here is meant to be one spent outdoors, so bring the sun block, some comfortable clothes, and shoes that are meant for walking.

-You will discover a small handful of beaches to enjoy in the area.
-Click on the name of the beach for detailed information about that specific beach.
+There are a few beaches to visit in the area.
+Just click on the name of the beach for a detailed article concerning that particular stretch of sand.

-Visitors will explore some other interesting sites in this area.
+Guests will experience some other worthwhile attractions in this area.

-If the more functional aspects of living by the sea intrigue you, you should think about visiting Great Stirrup Cay Lighthouse.
+If the functional aspects of maritime life intrigue you, you might want to see Great Stirrup Cay Lighthouse.
 Built by the Imperial Lighthouse Service in 1863, the Great Stirrup Cay Lighthouse has since warned passing ships of the nearby rocks and shoreline.
 Some time after its building, during the second world war, the Lighthouse grounds became part of a US military base that included early detection technology.

 |Great Stirrup Cay Lighthouse||Lighthouse||0.9 mi.
 North of Central Goat Cay||Great Stirrup Cay|

-Although most vacationers have heard about the region's beaches, those aren't the only way to experience the area's natural beauty.
+Although most tourists are attracted by the beautiful water and coastline, those aren't the only way to enjoy the area's natural wonders.
 One such example is.
-It is located on Great Harbour Cay, in northern the Berry Islands.
+It is located within Great Harbour Cay, in northern the Berry Islands.

 Help us improve!
 We welcome your corrections and suggestions.